About the LGPS

 If you change employment and have less than two years' membership, and have not transferred in other pension rights, you can receive a refund of contributions or transfer your benefits to another pension scheme.

 If you change employment and have at least two years' membership in the LGPS, or have less than two years' membership but have transferred in other pension rights, the benefits you have built up can remain in the LGPS or be transferred to another pension scheme.

 If you choose to leave your benefits in the LGPS, you will become a Deferred Member and your benefits will remain in the Scheme until you transfer them or they can be paid to you.

 A guide to your options on leaving the Scheme can be found in our Publications Library.

 Can I opt out?

 The decision to stay in or opt out of the LGPS is entirely your own, but you should consider carefully before making a decision.
 Members of the LGPS have the security of guaranteed benefits, as well as valuable protection for their families.
 In addition, your employer contributes about two-thirds of the cost of your benefits; if you contribute to a personal pension plan you will have to bear the full cost yourself.
 See "10 reasons for joining the LGPS" above for more details.

-You can opt out of the LGPS at any time by giving your employer notice in writing.
-We recommend that you use our Opt-Out Form, which is available from the Publications Library.
+You can opt out of the LGPS at any time by completing and returning an Opt-Out form to your employer.
+The Opt-Out form is available from the Publications Library.

 We recommend that you obtain independent financial advice before opting-out of the LGPS.
 You can re-join the LGPS at any time, provided at that time you have a contract of employment for at least three months and you are under 75.